p3g4asus/home-assistant-custom-components/README.md

 ### Entities created

 The component will create an entity for each remote defined in the Allone array.
-If any Allone device is found during discovery, an entity  for each previously unknown smart remote is created with id `switch.s_aabbccddeeff` where `aa:bb:cc:dd:ee:ff` is the Allone mac address.
 The above example will create 3 entities with the following ids:
  - `remote.diningroom_maintv`
  - `remote.diningroom_hifi`
  - `remote.diningroom`